 - Non-profit organizations may engage in more community outreach and service work.
 This can give residents and their families a sense of belonging and connection in the wider community.

-Resident testimonials and visits
+Resident Testimonials and Visits

 Once you have a short list of Life Plan Communities in your area, take some time to tour each one.
 Bring any questions you may have and ask about connecting with a current resident for their perspective on life in the community.
 You’ll be given materials to take with you, but you may also want to take notes on your own while you visit.